 - SIPS: Stomach Intestinal Pylorus Sparing (SIPS) removes part of the stomach and changes the process of digestion by changing the channel through which nutrients pass in the lower intestine.
 Revision to SIPS is usually corrective.

 Revisional procedures are usually successful in resolving associated problems and prompting further weight loss.
 These procedures are generally done laparoscopically.
 While very safe, revision operations can be more complex and are usually slightly higher risk operations than first-time operations.

-However, even with the slightly elevated risk of revision surgery, not performing them can be more dangerous.
-Health conditions that prompted the revision may get worse.
+However, even with the slightly elevated risk of revision surgery, choosing not to perform them can be more dangerous.
+The health conditions that prompted considering the revision may get worse.

+Whether you’ve developed a new health condition or just aren’t seeing the results you’ve expected from your bariatric surgery, we can help.
+One of our expert surgeons will determine the reason you need a revision surgery and the type you need.
+We will work with you to create a treatment plan that addresses your concerns and fits your lifestyle.
 If you need a revision surgery, don’t wait.
 Request an appointment with Advanced Laparoscopic Associates today.
-Whether you’ve developed a new health condition or just aren’t seeing the results you’ve expected from your bariatric surgery, we can help.
-One of our expert surgeons will determine the reason you need a revision surgery and the type you need, we will work with you to create a treatment plan that addresses your concerns and fits your lifestyle.

 For additional information, all prospective patients are invited to attend a free educational seminar.

 Seminars are a great source of information about the procedure you are considering, and they allow you to meet the surgeons as well as ask any questions you may have.
 You may also have the opportunity to meet some post-operative patients.